Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

 	- Eating disorders (Kristeller & Hallett, 1999)
 	- Stress (Grossman, Niemann, Schmidt & Walach, 2004)
 - Effects of meditation on these psychological, as well as physical, conditions are probably mediated at least in part by reduction in cortisol levels
-- Research by Herbert Benson in the 1970s (primarily on transcendental meditation) found that meditation is associated with“a wakeful, hypometabolic state of parasympathetic activity” (fancy way of saying relaxed)
+- Research by Herbert Benson in the 1970s (primarily on transcendental meditation) found that meditation is associated with “a wakeful, hypometabolic state of parasympathetic activity” (fancy way of saying relaxed)

 ### Research

 - Research on use of mindfulness in treating psychological disorders in children and adolescents:
-	- 14-18 year olds who took an MBSR class reported a decrease in anxiety, depression, and somatic complaints, as well as an increase in sleep quality and self-esteem, compared with controls
+	- 14-18 year olds who took an [Mindfulness-based stress reduction](https://en.wikipedia.org/wiki/Mindfulness-based_stress_reduction) (MBSR) class reported a decrease in anxiety, depression, and somatic complaints, as well as an increase in sleep quality and self-esteem, compared with controls (Biegal, Brown, Shapiro, & Schubert, 2009)
-	- Meta-analysis of 15 studies on children and adolescents found that mindfulness was effective in treating anxiety disorders, ADHD, substance abuse, sleep disorders, and conduct disorder (Biegal, Brown, Shapiro, & Schubert, 2009)
+	- Meta-analysis of 15 studies on children and adolescents found that mindfulness was effective in treating anxiety disorders, ADHD, substance abuse, sleep disorders, and conduct disorder (Burke, 2010)
-	- More recent reviews have found that meditation enhances ability to regulate emotions and attention in children (Burke, 2010) (Meeiklejohn, Phillips, Freedman et al., 2012; Cairncross & Miller, 2016)
+	- More recent reviews have found that meditation enhances ability to regulate emotions and attention in children (Meeiklejohn, Phillips, Freedman et al., 2012; Cairncross & Miller, 2016)

 ### Mindfulness and Subjective Well-being

-- Research on mindfulness practice and subjective well-being (self-reported happiness)
+- Research on mindfulness practice and [subjective well-being](https://en.wikipedia.org/wiki/Subjective_well-being) (self-reported happiness)
 	- Brown (2009) found that a large discrepancy between financial desires and financial reality was correlated with low subjective well-being but that the accumulation of wealth did not tend to close the gap
 	- Mindfulness practice however was associated with a lower financial-desire discrepancy and thus higher subjective well-being
     	- Mindfulness may promote the perception of “having enough”